 After completing our 1000 meter fast runs, we were to do several sets of 200 meter sprints, at a pace of 100% maximum effort.
-As I completed the second set and began decelerating at the 200 meter mark, I felt a searing pain in my left hip.
+As I completed the second set and began decelerating at the 200 meter mark, I felt a searing pain in my left buttock and hip.
 The pain was incredibly intense and I couldn’t finish the workout.
 Later instead of subsiding, the pain got worse and ran down the entire length of my leg.

 I took several days off of running, and eventually the pain eased to the point where I could run again.
 But I’ve been plagued with sciatica ever since.

-This injury causes pain and tenderness through the lower back, extending down the hip and through the leg and foot.
+This injury causes pain and tenderness through the lower back, concentrating in the buttocks, extending down the hip and through the leg and foot.
 If sciatica is in fact caused by a prolapsed disc, in most cases healing will take place in about 6 weeks if the tear in the disc is able to heal and the inflammation in the surrounding tissues can subside to the point where there is no more pressure on the sciatic nerve.
 If the disc does not heal properly or completely, then chronic sciatica may result.

-Where Sciatica hurts
+Where Sciatica hurts – pain in buttock cheek

 Sleeping in one position is a problem too.
 I need to roll around all night or I’ll wake up with a nasty flare up.

 Old shoes.
 If I try to run in shoes that are miled out, I know I’m going to have problems.
 Proper running shoes that suit my stride are essential.
 In fact any shoes, whether they are dress shoes or garden boots, will give me problems if they don’t have proper cushioning or cushioned insoles.

 Warm baths do nothing to help me.

 For some people, yoga, pilates, and static stretching really help.
-But static type stretching provides absolutely no relief or prevention for me.
+But static type stretching provides absolutely no relief or pain prevention for me.

 Foam rollers and tennis balls.
 I know that for some people, rolling the affected areas on a tennis ball or foam massage roller offers some relief, and for me, those do help a little, but only if they are a complement to some of the other things I use for relief.
 I do give my foam roller a regular workover, but rolling on it’s own is not the cure.

 I’ve read that some people use an inversion table, but that isn’t something I have tried yet.

-Things that do offer relief
+Things that do offer relief from sciatica pain

 Dynamic stretching.
 While I found that doing static stretching movements offered no relief, doing dynamic stretches, especially before a run, made a huge difference.
 What is dynamic stretching?
 Check out this video:

 Where to from here

 On that fateful day of 200 meter sprints, it was my left leg that became inflamed by sciatica.
 After a few years in the gym strengthening my hips and legs with deadlifts and leg curls, my left leg actually healed up; no more pain.
-But alas, my right hip and leg decided to take over for my left leg, and it’s now in chronic pain.
+But alas, my right buttock, hip and leg decided to take over for my left leg, and it’s now in chronic pain.
 The pain does come and go, depending on many of the factors I’ve mentioned in this post.

-When sciatica pain gets really bad, I take a few days off from running, wrap a cold-pack on my butt cheek for an hour or two a day, and try not to sit in one spot for too long.
-But I know that real relief doesn’t come from sitting around.
-It comes from getting in the gym and doing several sets of curls and deads, followed by some dynamic stretches and either a low impact jog or an hour or two on the bicycle.
+When sciatica pain gets really bad, I take a few days off from exercise, wrap a cold-pack on my butt cheek for an hour or two a day, and try not to sit in one spot for too long.
+But I know that long term relief doesn’t come from sitting around.
+It comes from getting in the gym and doing several sets of leg curls and dead-lifts, followed by some dynamic stretches and either a low impact jog or an hour or two on the bicycle.

 Recently I was chatting with a fellow runner on Instagram, and she too has been living with sciatica pain from running.
 Similar to me she found that while she’s running(not sprinting) she finds immediate relief.
 But later, several hours after the run, the pain returns and tends to increase.
 I’m wondering if the endorphin release and increased blood flow while running provides temporary pain relief, but the impact from running irritates the damaged disc, causing inflammation and pain later on.

 I’ve done a lot of reading and research, and tried many things to relieve the pain.
 What works wonders for some people hasn’t done anything for me and vice versa.
 Sciatic pain is miserable, and it may take some experimenting to find a method of relief that works for you.
 If it’s really bad, make sure you visit a good doctor.
 I have read that sciatica surgery is an effective option, but hopefully most of us won’t have to resort to that.